NFX Podcast: Why Growth Hacking Is Broken

 A Conversation between Andy Johns & Pete Flint

-Pete Flint is the Founder of Trulia (which merged with Zillow in a $3.5 Billion deal), a Partner at VC fund NFX, and a distribution-focused investor who helps Founders build to achieve scale.
+Pete Flint is the Founder of Trulia (which merged with Zillow in a $3.5 Billion deal), a General Partner at VC fund NFX, and a distribution-focused investor who helps Founders build to achieve scale.

 Andy Johns is a partner at Unusual Ventures and worked as a leading part of the growth teams on Facebook, Twitter, and Quora before joining Wealthfront, where he served as President.

 Out of the 10 companies we’ve built as Founders ourselves, and the 100s of others we’ve invested in, there have been two commonalities: the potential to get product-market fit and highly skilled growth execution.
 Knowing how to get to scale and knowing when to innovate are the soul of what we do.

 I recently sat down with Andy Johns, renowned for his growth talent, for a discussion around growth, optimization, and innovation.
 We covered topics like:

 - Whether early stage startups need dedicated growth teams